Greg Goode

 Greg Goode is an American politician from the state of Indiana.
 A member of the Republican Party, he has represented the 38th district in the Indiana Senate since his appointment to the seat in 2023.

+In 2025, Goode was one of 21 Republican senators to vote against mid-decade redistricting in Indiana prompting criticism from national and state Republicans such as president Donald Trump and governor Mike Braun, who endorsed one of his primary opponents.
+He was one of only two Indiana state Senators targeted by the White House to win in the 2026 Republican primary.
+Goode won re-nomination with 53.5% of the vote.

 Professional career

 Goode served as executive director of Government Relations and University Communications for Indiana State University for over 10 years.
-He also served as state director for U.S. Senator Todd Young.
+He also serves as state director for U.S. Senator Todd Young.